yevh/anonymizer/README.md

 ## Security

 - **Secret Key Storage** - ensure the secret key file is stored securely.
 If compromised, an attacker could decrypt the pseudonym mappings and de-anonymize the data.
-- **Encrypted Mapping Files** - Access to these files and the secret key allows data de-anonymization.
-Ensure that these files are stored in a secure location with restricted access.
+- **Encrypted Mapping Files** - ensure that these files are stored in a secure location with restricted access.
+Access to these files and the secret key allows data de-anonymization.